catg-umag/ont-basecalling-demultiplexing/README.md

 # ONT Basecalling / Demux Pipeline

-Nextflow pipeline to perform basecalling and (optional) demultiplexing of ONT data, collect QC metrics and generate a MultiQC report.
+Nextflow pipeline to perform basecalling and (optional) demultiplexing of ONT data, collect QC metrics, and generate a MultiQC report.
 Uses Dorado for basecalling and demultiplexing.

+It's also possible to use the pipeline with data that has already been basecalled and/or demultiplexed (e.g., with MinKNOW).
+In this case, the pipeline will only perform QC and generate a MultiQC report.
+For this, set the `basecalled_input` parameter to `true` and provide the path to the basecalled data (usually `fastq_pass`).

 ## Requirements